Wall: Partition wall

-A partition wall is a usually thin wall that is used to separate or divide a room, primarily a pre-existing one.
+A partition wall is a (usually thin) wall that is used to separate or divide a room, primarily a pre-existing one.
 Partition walls are usually not load-bearing, and can be constructed out of many materials, including steel panels, bricks, cloth, plastic, plasterboard, wood, blocks of clay, terracotta, concrete, and glass (such as sheet glass).

-Glass partition walls are a series of individual toughened glass panels mounted in wood or metal framing.
+A glass partition wall is a series of individual toughened glass panels mounted in wood or metal framing.
 They may be suspended from or slide along a robust aluminium ceiling track.
 The system does not require the use of a floor guide, which allows easy operation and an uninterrupted threshold.

 A timber partition consists of a wooden framework, supported on the floor or by side walls.
 Metal lath and plaster, properly laid, forms a reinforced partition wall.
 Partition walls constructed from fibre cement backer board are popular as bases for tiling in kitchens or in wet areas like bathrooms.
 Galvanized sheet fixed to wooden or steel members are mostly adopted in works of temporary character.
 Plain or reinforced partition walls may also be constructed from concrete, including pre-cast concrete blocks.
 Metal framed partitioning is also available.
 This partition consists of track (used primarily at the base and head of the partition) and studs (vertical sections fixed into the track typically spaced at 24, 16, 12 in).

-Internal wall partitions, .also known as office partitioning, are usually made of plasterboard (drywall) or varieties of glass.
+Internal wall partitions, also known as office partitioning, are usually made of plasterboard (drywall) or varieties of glass.
 Toughened glass is a common option, as low-iron glass (better known as opti-white glass) increases light and solar heat transmission.

 Wall partitions are constructed using beads and tracking that is either hung from the ceiling or fixed into the ground.
 The panels are inserted into the tracking and fixed.
 Some wall partition variations specify their fire resistance and acoustic performance rating.